 While the climate crisis is global in nature, this report shows that it is largely driven by the economic decisions of only a handful of nations.
-Despite very clear evidence that a continued increase in fossil fuel production and use is not compatible with a safe and stable climate, the 20 Planet Wreckers continue approving and investing in new fossil fuel infrastructure.
-In the words of UN Secretary General Antonio Guterres, one of the rare global leaders to establish a clear link between the climate crisis and fossil fuel expansion, this is "economic and moral madness."164 Between now and 2050, the Planet Wreckers are poised to lock-in the equivalent of the lifetime pollution of 1,100 new coal plants or 30 years of US emissions despite escalating climate impacts.
-These 20 countries will be responsible for 90% of the global CO pollution coming from new oil and gas fields.
+Despite very clear evidence that a continued increase in fossil fuel production and use is not compatible with a safe and stable climate, countries continue approving and investing in new fossil fuel infrastructure.
+In the words of UN Secretary General Antonio Guterres, one of the rare global leaders to establish a clear link between the climate crisis and fossil fuel expansion. this is "economic and moral madness."164 Between now and 2050, just 20 countries are poised to lock-in the equivalent of the lifetime pollution of 1,100 new coal plants or 30 years of US emissions despite escalating climate impacts.
+These 20 countries could be responsible for 90% of the global CO2 pollution coming from new oil and gas fields.
+Most egregiously, five global north Planet Wrecker countries with the greatest capacity and responsibility to lead in rapidly phasing out oil and gas extraction instead account for a majority of the expansion threat.